nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Importing contacts: `import`

-You can import your friends' contact book into your contacts list with the `import` command.
+You can import your friends' contact book into your contact list with the `import` command.

 Format: **`import`** `FILE_NAME.json`